therealasrz/cse15l-lab-reports/labreport3.md

 `grep -v` enables us to displaying lines that do not contain the specified pattern.
 This is useful when we want to filter the file for sentences that does not match a particular pattern.\

+## Work Cited
-Work Cited: all ideas about the useage of grep commands and inspiration about grep commands are from https://www.geeksforgeeks.org/grep-command-in-unixlinux/
+All ideas about the useage of grep commands and inspiration about grep commands are from https://www.geeksforgeeks.org/grep-command-in-unixlinux/